 Tip: Adjourning is a time for thank-you’s, recognition of individual achievements and reflection on how far the team has come, the turning points along the way, and what its members can take forward from the team to the future.
 Make sure that all the stakeholders outside of the team are aware of collective and individual achievements.

-International speaker, writer and broadcaster Carol Wilson is a Fellow of the Institute of Leadership & Management, the Association for Coaching and the Professional Speaking Association.
-A cross-cultural expert, she designs and delivers programmes to create coaching cultures for corporate and public sector organisations all over the world and has won several awards for coaching and writing.
-She is the author of “Performance Coaching: A Complete Guide to Best Practice Coaching and Training” (Kogan Page 2014), has contributed to several other books and published over 50 articles.
+International speaker, writer and broadcaster Carol Wilson is Managing Director of Culture at Work and a Fellow of the Institute of Leadership & Management, the Professional Speaking Association and the Association for Coaching, where she is a member of the Global Advisory Panel.
+A cross-cultural expert, she designs and delivers programmes to create coaching cultures for corporate and public sector organisations worldwide and has won awards for coaching and writing.
+She is the author of ‘Performance Coaching: A Complete Guide to Best Practice Coaching and Training’, featuring Forewords by Sir Richard Branson and Sir John Whitmore, and ‘The Work and Life of David Grove: Clean Language and Emergent Knowledge’.
+She has contributed to several other books and published over 60 articles including a monthly column in Training Journal.